Hieu-BuiMinh/Hieu-BuiMinh/README.md

 # Get to know more about me 🤡
 <img align="right" height="250" src="https://s2.gifyu.com/images/duck.gif"/>

-<p> As a concurrent student of two schools: VietnamAustralia Vocational Education School - FastTrack Programmer training program and University of Economics Ho Chi Minh city in the Faculty of Business Information Technology.
-With the desire to become a Front-end developer by becoming a fulltime fresher to cultivate more professional and practical knowledge.</p></br>
+<p> As a concurrent student of two schools: VietnamAustralia Vocational Education School - FastTrack Programmer training program and the University of Economics Ho Chi Minh City in the Faculty of Business Information Technology.
+With the desire to become a Front-end developer by becoming a full-time fresher to cultivate more professional and practical knowledge.</p></br>
 <p>Reading books and keeping pets are my daily hobbies.
-Besides, learning some new coding languages and new technologies is my passion, this is the reason and also the motivation for me to aspire to become a Website developer, specifically Front-end developer.</p>
+Besides, learning some new coding languages and new technologies is my passion, this is the reason and motivation for me to aspire to become a Website developer, specifically a Front-end developer.</p>

 # GitHub 📌